MailoudaW/2D-Platformer-Project/README.md

 # 2D-Platformer
 Project 4 for MSCH-C220

-The beginingd of a 2D platformer
+The begining of a 2D platformer

 ## Implementation